harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - `[ɝ]` is stressed, so it is louder, longer, and/or of higher pitch.
 - `[ɚ]` is unstressed, so it is weaker, and/or shorter.
 - This distinction is increasingly viewed as unnecessary, and so `[ɚ]` is often used in place of `[ɝ]` (they are interchangeable).

+> [!important] Also, `/ɜ/` is not a true phoneme in GA.
+It really only shows up when it's r-colored.

 R-colored vowel is really just used for accuracy, and so it is common to just separate the vowels (e.g. `/əɹ/` instead of `[ɝ]`).